KBNLresearch/SaveToWaybackMachine/how-this-site-was-built.md

 The [manuscripts.kb.nl](archived-sites/manuscripts.kb.nl/) site (Medieval Illuminated Manuscripts / MVH) was spidered and archived to the Wayback Machine in **December 2025** (10-14 Dec), before the site's shutdown on 15 December 2025.
 The archiving itself was done using custom Python scripts and the SPN2 API, resulting in **7,460 URLs archived with a 100% success rate**.

-In **April 2026**, the documentation for this archival run was consolidated:
+In **April 2026**, the documentation for this archival run was created:

 - Created `index.md`, `README.md`, and `excel-details.md` following the mmdc.nl documentation template
 - Restructured the master spreadsheet (`manuscripts-urls-wbm-archived.xlsx`) to distinguish between WBM submission and capture URLs/timestamps